 We interviewed Elizabeth White, author of 55, Underemployed, and Faking Normal.
-Watch a preview of her interview here.
+Watch her interview here.

 Elizabeth White is an author and leader in the aging and retirement space.
 Her thought-provoking book, 55, Underemployed, and Faking Normal, outlines issues impacting the financial stability of seniors with a focus on how many people are simply "faking normal"—pretending to have enough when they are struggling financially.